spinne/optimization/README.md

 So I first decided to calculate the number of pizzas needed to cover the screen instead of setting it at a fixed number.
-Each pizza moves within a field of 256px width and 256px height, by using window.innerWidth and window.innerHeight I could to calculate how many pizzas are needed to cover the whole screen.
+Each pizza moves within a field of 256px width and 256px height, by using window.innerWidth and window.innerHeight I could calculate how many pizzas are needed to cover the whole screen.
 I used Math.ceil to round up the calculated number to include partially visible rows and columns.